randym32/Anki.Vector.Documentation/documents/historical-bots/Victor DVT1.md

 Their shells (+ motor boards, backpack board, laser) are fully compatible with regular Vector circutry.

+The headboard can be upgraded to be like a normal Vector through USB.
+Check the Qualcomm Download Mode section.

+They can use DVT2 ABOOTs, which allows for more modern and/or unsigned kernels.
+Their CPU fuses are not set.

 Some of these connect to a network with the credentials below, which can be faked on your own router or hotspot so you can use ADB over TCP:

 SSID: `AnkiRobits`